 On the other hand, credit unions can be rather limiting if you do a lot of your banking on the go while you travel.
 You’ll probably wind up having access to fewer physical branches you can access for in-person banking needs, and it’s possible your credit union won’t have all the top banking technology available, either.

 Pros and cons of banks

-While traditional banks may fall short when it comes to offering attractive interest rates and lower fees, a new surge of online banks continue to impress account holders with interest rates that often outperform those at a credit union.
-In fact, in a recent study, we found the average savings account at an online bank earned an APY of more than four times the typical credit union or traditional bank.
+While banks may fall short when it comes to offering attractive interest rates and lower fees, a new surge of online banks continue to impress account holders with interest rates that often outperform those at a credit union.
+In fact, we found the average savings account at an online bank earned an APY of more than four times the typical credit union or traditional bank.

 On the other hand, returns on checking and savings accounts from big banks can be downright paltry.
 As an example, savings accounts at Chase currently pay an annual percentage yield of only 0.01%.

 Big banks don’t always have a great reputation for customer service either, as credit unions consistently outperform them in this category.
 To get the highest yield on a checking or savings account, you may also need to go with a fully online bank that doesn’t offer any physical branches at all.